Policy Improvement Reinforcement Learning: Policy Improvement Reinforcement Learning

 \section{Policy Improvement Reinforcement Learning}

-As established in Section~\ref{sec:objective_gap}, standard group-relative methods are inherently misaligned with the underlying RLVR objective.
-This exclusive reliance on instantaneous intra-batch statistics creates an \emph{open-loop} and myopic design, making the gradient estimator sensitive to noise and boundary singularities.
+Existing RL post-training algorithms differ in how they assign local credit, but most of them optimize each update in isolation.
 To address this limitation, we introduce \emph{policy improvement} as a feedback mechanism, shifting the optimization paradigm from open-loop updates to \emph{closed-loop} inter-iteration optimization.
-Specifically, we propose Policy Improvement Reinforcement Learning (PIRL), a learning framework that directly optimizes verifiable performance gain between successive policies.
-Unlike conventional surrogate objectives derived from instantaneous reward signals, PIRL leverages inter-iteration progress as its primary learning signal.
+Specifically, we propose Policy Improvement Reinforcement Learning (PIRL), a learning framework that directly optimizes performance gain between successive policies.
+Unlike conventional surrogate objectives derived from instantaneous reward, PIRL leverages inter-iteration progress as its primary learning signal.
 We begin by formalizing the measurement of this improvement.

-\begin{definition}[Policy Improvement] Let $J_{\mathrm{RLVR}}(\theta)$ denote the expected performance defined in Eq.~\eqref{eq:rlvr_objective}.
+\begin{definition}[Policy Improvement] Let $J_{\mathrm{RL}}(\theta)$ denote the expected performance defined in Eq.~\eqref{eq:rl_objective}.
 For a given policy update from $\theta_{t}$ to $\theta_{t+1}$, we define the \emph{policy improvement} at iteration $t$ as the step-wise performance gain:

 \end{definition}

 Rather than optimizing an isolated surrogate objective at each iteration, PIRL seeks a trajectory of policies that achieves consistent improvement over time.

 \begin{definition}[PIRL Objective] Consider an optimization process over $T$ iterations.
 The PIRL objective seeks a sequence of policies $\{\theta_t\}_{t=1}^T$ that maximizes the cumulative expected policy improvement: